Why family nest?

 At Family Nest Counseling, we are committed to helping you live the life you want.
 We believe that family and loved ones are the most important part of our lives; they teach us about life, shape us into the people we become, keep us real, and support our dreams.
 We are dedicated to helping you build stronger family ties and raise strong, independent children.

 We have spent our careers building the knowledge and skill set we believe will best assist you in reaching your full potential; as an individual, parent or partner.
 We have elected to train in the Gottman Method Couples Therapy based on its background in research and high success rate.
 We have chosen Structural Family Therapy because we believe it best fits our philosophy that our family shapes and molds us into the people we will become.
 We have specialized in play therapy because we believe it best fits the needs of how children communicate.
-We are also one of the only agencies in the area with a Registered Play Therapist (RPT), meaning that their training has been recognized by the national Association of Play Therapy.
+We are also one of the only agencies in the area with a Registered Play Therapist (RPT), meaning that their training has been recognized by and meets the requirements of the National Association of Play Therapy.

 We have created a calm and relaxing office space with a dedicated room for play therapy and ample room for the family to sit and process together.